slevithan/oniguruma-parser/src/optimizer/README.md

 ## Optimizations

 All of the following optimizations are on by default.
 Optimizations with names can optionally be disabled.
-Optimizations that don't yet have a name listed below are always enabled, but will become optional in future versions (see [issue](https://github.com/slevithan/oniguruma-parser/issues/1)).
+Optimizations that don't yet have a name listed are currently always enabled, but will become optional in future versions (see [issue](https://github.com/slevithan/oniguruma-parser/issues/1)).

 🚀 = Can improve performance.